AI Summary of Peer-Reviewed Research

 • Widening the outer ligaments increased effective Young’s modulus in both designs.

-• The new structures showed broader bandgaps and lower starting frequencies at identical effective densities.
+• The abstract reports broader bandgaps and lower starting frequencies at the same effective density.

-• Experimental measurements matched the finite element simulation results well.
+• Experimental measurements matched the simulated bandgap predictions well.

 Disclosure